12 Children’s Books About Kids with a Parent in Jail

 It’s so important to include these books in all classrooms and libraries.
 I hope this list of books helps you support the children in your lives.

-Here are picture books and chapter/middle-grade books that include a parent in jail.
+Here are picture books, chapter books, and middle-grade books that include a parent in jail.

 Children’s Books About Kids with a Parent in Jail